 (a) a copy of the deportation order where applicable;

-(b) a risk assessment by the State or any other pertinent information that would help the aircraft operator assess the risk to the safety of the flight; and
+(b) a risk assessment by the State or any other pertinent information that would help the aircraft operator assess the risk to the safety and security of the flight; and

 (c) the names and nationalities of any person escorting the deportee.

+(3) The aircraft operator and or the pilot-in-command shall have the option to refuse to transport a deportee on a specific flight when reasonable concerns relating to the safety and security of the flight in question exist.

 61. National Air Transport Facilitation Programme.

-The authority shall be responsible for the maintenance and implementation of the National Air Transport Facilitation Programme.
+The authority shall be responsible for the maintenance and implementation of There is established a the National Air Transport Facilitation Programme based on the facilitation requirements on the Convention on International Civil Aviation and Annex 9 of the International Civil Aviation Organisation.

 62. Composition of the National Air Transport Facilitation